nextstrain/nextstrain.org/static-site/content/docs/02-bioinformatics/05-data-formats.md

 ## Input files for Auspice
 _Full information on file format requirements for Auspice and how to get your data into the correct format will be updated soon_

-If you are interested in visualizing Newick trees, which is possible with CSV/TSV metadata files, then you may want to use [auspice.us](https://auspice-us.herokuapp.com/), which lets you drag and frop your files into the browser.